MichaelWarmbier/Smite-API-Application/README.md

 # Smite-API-Application
-A Node based application designed to make accessing the Smite API easier.
+A Node application designed to make accessing the Smite API easier, using this tool.

+## Information

+This is a work in progress application.
+The code and features will be overhauled in the future.
+Feel free to suggest reasonable additions, I'd really like to flesh this one out.

 ## Using application through Repl.it

 Visit [this location](https://replit.com/@Kirbout/Smite-API-Application) and run the application that way.
+View the code for the file output.
 See "Using the application" below.

 ## Installation